darkhelmet-gaming/Prism/README.md

 Prism 3.x has been completely rewritten for Sponge.
 It's still very early in the development process but we're working hard to exceed even our own standards.

 Because of this, our feature set is growing.
-File and issue or let us know in IRC what's important to you.
+File an issue or let us know in IRC what's important to you.

 ## Installation